ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

-To measure code coverage, we used JaCoCo~\cite{jacoco} for Java and Coverage.py~\cite{coverage} for Python.
+\textbf{Code coverage:} We used JaCoCo~\cite{jacoco} for Java and Coverage.py~\cite{coverage} for Python to measure coverage.
 Because Coverage.py does not report method coverage, we implemented custom code for inferring method coverage from line coverage.
-For both Java and Python, we report data on line, branch, and method coverage.
-To compute mutation scores, we used PIT~\cite{pit} for Java and mutmut~\cite{mutmut} for Python.
-Both of these tools take an application and a test suite as inputs, generate mutants for the application by introducing small changes using mutation operators, and compute mutation scores for the test suite.
-We used the default set of mutation operators available in the tools.